PASS: Path-selective State Space Model for Event-based Recognition: Additional Dataset Details

-We compare our proposed ArDVS100 dataset with existing event-based recognition datasets.
-As shown in Tab.~\ref{tab:dataset_comparision}, previous datasets contain second-level event streams lasting from 0.1\textit{s} to 20\textit{s}, while our proposed ArDVS100 dataset provides minute-level duration event streams lasting from 1\textit{s} to 265\textit{s}.
-ArDVS100 has 100 classes with normal class labels.
-We believe that our ArDVS100 will provide enhanced evaluation platforms for recognizing event streams of arbitrary durations and inspire further research in this field.
+We compare our proposed ArDVS100, Real-ArDVS10, and TemArDVS100 datasets with existing event-based recognition datasets.
+As shown in Tab.~\ref{tab:dataset_comparision}, previous datasets contain second-level event streams lasting from 0.1\textit{s} to 20\textit{s}, while our proposed Real-ArDVS10 and TemArDVS100 datasets provide minute-level duration event streams lasting from 1\textit{s} to 265\textit{s}, 2\textit{s} to 75\textit{s} and 14{s} to 215\textit{s}, respectively.
+We believe these proposed benchmarks will provide enhanced evaluation platforms for recognizing event streams of arbitrary durations and inspire further research in this field.